What is disability insurance?

 Many people think they already have disability coverage through their employer, but it's important to differentiate between workers' compensation coverage and disability insurance.
 Worker's compensation typically covers only incidents that are work-related.
 Disability insurance, however, may help provide coverage for an injury or illness that is not the result of an accident or exposure related to your employment, says the NAIC.
 If your employer does offer disability insurance, be sure you understand what it covers and how long it will last — you may want to increase the coverage (if possible) or purchase an individual policy to help provide additional coverage.

 If you, like many people, rely on a regular paycheck to stay on top of your expenses and support family members, disability insurance may help provide a financial safety net.
-Contact a local insurance agent to learn more about disability insurance or to discuss your existing coverage.
+Contact your insurer to learn more about disability insurance or to discuss your existing coverage.